 Taste: Fruit jam and salted caramel.
 Pepper and sea spray.
 Some subtle barley extract.
 Undercurrent of smoke rises to dominate at the finish.

-Thoughts: This is an undeniably tasty dram but it maybe pushes its luck a wee bit where price is concerned.
+Thoughts: This is an undeniably tasty dram but it maybe pushes its luck a wee bit where price is concerned – given its young age.

 It’s a whisky worth taking your time over.
 I tried it for the first time in Glasgow’s famous Pot Still Bar and I while I very much enjoyed it, it wasn’t exactly the most studious of atmospheres in which to draw a conclusion.
 Of course, a bottle eventually found its way into my cabinet at home and I tasted it alongside other recent acquisitions but was left a wee bit disappointed with what I found.
 It seemed to burst onto the palate in an explosion of fruit but very quickly collapsed into smoke and not a lot else.
 I am pleased to say, however, that it has fared much better on repeat visits.
 Perhaps it needed a wee bit of air in the bottle or a little time to settle down but whatever the case, it is now a much more integrated experience with neither wine, spicy oak or peated spirit dominating.
 I’m not sure I’d say they sit in harmony with one another, it’s more like they are constantly battling for your attention, changing positions like a closely run three-man race.
 A good dram and something a bit different for Kilchoman.

 Visit the Kilchoman website here.